EdenianKnight/My_Profile/README.md

 git push = send to github

-git pull = download changes from github
+git pull = get changes from github

 git merge = carried out when there's a conflict